 - Can be less capable of weathering large storms

-Clay and Concrete Tiles
+2. Clay and Concrete Tiles

 - Last longer than most products on the market

 - Clay and concrete are non-combustible

 - Energy efficient